GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 Cloud storage is highly recommended for data storage due to its simplicity in managing storage.
 With cloud storage, only about 200GB of local storage space is needed for the Write-Ahead Log (WAL) caching data.

-However, if you perfer using a local file system for data storage, you need to consider the volume of data.
+However, if you prefer using a local file system for data storage, you need to consider the volume of data.
 For example, if your data ingestion rage is 300k data points per second, each data point is about 1kb in size,